Free Mexico Travel Guide and Travel Information

 Entrance fee

-The site of Dzibilchaltún has various services to make the visitor comfortable: a restaurant, the gift shop, information booth, medical services, telephone, handicapped facilities, restrooms, and parking.
+The site of Dzibilchaltún has various services to make the visitor comfortable: a restaurant, a gift shop, an information booth, medical services, telephone, handicapped facilities, restrooms, and parking.

 Use these tags to read more related posts and reviews: